Find scenic bicycle vacations in The Natural State

 supreme mountain biking trails.
 The state has plenty of terrain for

-riders to test their gears on, be it a single-track path in the Ouachitas
+riders to test their gears on, be it a single-track trail in the Ouachitas

-For cyclists, the Arkansas River Trail is great for all-out bicycle vacations, leisurely family biking and more challenging riders alike.
+For cyclists, the Arkansas River Trail is great for leisurely family bicycle vacations and more challenging rides alike.
 The trail includes a chance to traverse the Big Dam Bridge, a landmark in the city and the world’s largest bridge

-If you are interested in road racing, be sure to keep Northwest Arkansas bike trails in your sightline.
-The Joe Martin Stage Race
+If you are interested in road racing the Joe Martin Stage Race

-in Fayetteville takes place every May as part of the National Race
+in Fayetteville takes place every spring as part of the National Race

 Calendar (NRC), the pro and elite amateur cycling tour of USA